Noktomezo/amd-usb-fix/README.md

 ## ⚠️ Why this exists

-Some AMD-based systems (especially with Ryzen CPUs and chipsets like B550/X570) suffer from:
+Some AMD-based systems (especially with Ryzen CPUs and chipsets like B550/X570 and newer) suffer from:
 - USB dropouts
 - Blue screens of death (BSOD)
 - Device instability